facebookresearch/pytorch3d/docs/notes/renderer.md

 To learn about more the implementation and start using the renderer refer to [renderer_getting_started.md](renderer_getting_started.md), which also contains the [architecture overview](../figs/architecture_overview.png) and [coordinate transformation conventions](../figs/transformations_overview.png).

-##<u>Key features</u>
+## <u>Key features</u>

 ### 1. CUDA support for fast rasterization of large meshes

-We implemented modular CUDA kernels for the forward and backward pass of rasterization, adaptating a traditional graphics approach known as "coarse to fine" rasterization.
+We implemented modular CUDA kernels for the forward and backward pass of rasterization, adaptating a traditional graphics approach known as "coarse-to-fine" rasterization.

 First, the image is divided into a coarse grid and mesh faces are allocated to the grid cell in which they occur.
 This is followed by a refinement step which does pixel wise rasterization of the reduced subset of faces per grid cell.
 The grid size is a parameter which can be varied.